amitkgupta/kubernetes-release/README.md

   * For simple hacking, the easiest thing to do is `vagrant up` a [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite) which deploys do Linux containers instead of IaaS VMs.
 (In this case, you'll have a Vagrant VM, with nodes in the Kubernetes clusters running in Linux containers inside the VM, and those nodes will be running Docker inside the Linux containers, which wlil then run your pods inside Docker containers!)
   * For a real deployment, [use `bosh-init`](https://bosh.io/docs/using-bosh-init.html).
 1. Get the [`bosh` CLI](https://bosh.io/docs/bosh-cli.html) and [target your Director](https://bosh.io/docs/sysadmin-commands.html#director).
-1. Create a [BOSH deployment manifest](https://bosh.io/docs/deployment-manifest.html) referencing this release, [etcd release](https://bosh.io/releases/github.com/cloudfoundry-incubator/etcd-release?all=1) and an IaaS-appropriate [BOSH stemcell](https://bosh.io/stemcells):
+1. Create a [BOSH deployment manifest](https://bosh.io/docs/deployment-manifest.html) describing your desired deployment topology (e.g. number of etcd nodes, Kubernetes master nodes, and Kubernetes worker nodes); your manifest should reference this release, [etcd release](https://bosh.io/releases/github.com/cloudfoundry-incubator/etcd-release?all=1) and an IaaS-appropriate [BOSH stemcell](https://bosh.io/stemcells):
   * If deploying to BOSH-Lite, you can mostly crib off the [BOSH-Lite example manifest](example_deployments/bosh-lite/kubernetes.yml).
 1. Run `bosh -d ${PATH_TO_MANIFEST} deploy`.